-Honor Roll will be awarded to students with a 3.0 grade point average or better and no grade of "D" or "F."
+Honor Roll will be awarded to students with a 3.0 grade point average or better with only one grade of C permitted and no grade of "D" or "F."

-Students with Disabilities seeking a special diploma are placed on Grade and Citizenship Honor Rolls as per the individual school criteria for recognition.
+Students with Disabilities seeking an access points standard diploma are placed on Grade and Citizenship Honor Rolls as per the individual school criteria for recognition.
 However, students with disabilities working below grade level and enrolled in courses designed to meet the state adopted standards for students working on the NGSSS Access Points and/or Common Core Connectors shall not be eligible for high honors designation as defined by the Leon County School Board.